aws-ia/terraform-aws-eks-blueprints/docs/v4-to-v5/teams.md

+---
+title: Teams
+---

-# Upgrade from v4.x to v5.x
+# Migrate to EKS Blueprints Teams Module

-Please consult the `examples` directory for reference example configurations.
+Please consult the [docs/v4-to-v5/example](https://github.com/aws-ia/terraform-aws-eks-blueprints/blob/main/docs/v4-to-v5/example) directory for reference configurations.
 If you find a bug, please open an issue with supporting configuration to reproduce.

 #### ⚠️ This guide is under active development.
-As tasks for v5.0 are implemented, the associated upgrade guidance/changes are documented here.
-See [here](https://github.com/aws-ia/terraform-aws-eks-blueprints/milestone/1) to track progress of v5.0 implementation.

 ## List of backwards incompatible changes